 Keep your company's goals in mind

-It is important that your company's visions and goals are always kept in mind when considering how professional development can contribute to your performance.
-Making sure that these goals are clearly set out means you can ask the following questions:
+It is important to always keep your company's visions and goals in mind when considering how professional development can contribute to your performance.
+Making sure that you understand your organization's overall goals means you can ask the following questions:

 - What does my company need from me in order to reach these goals?